F-Zinga/MIRCV-Project/README.md

  - MainQueries: Main class for processing user queries, interacting with the inverted index.
  - MaxScore: Implements the scoring process based on the DAAT algorithm for conjunctive and disjunctive queries.
  - MainEvaluation: Main class for query evaluation, loading queries from a file, generating query result files, and evaluating them using trec_eval.
+ - Parameters: Interface that contains all constants and paths.

 ## Usage
 To build the inverted index and write it to disk: mainIndexing.java

 To process a user query and retrieve relevant documents: mainQueries.java

-To evaluate query performance: mainEvaluation.java
+To evaluate query performance: mainEvaluation.java.